-A Type 2 report contains the same information as a Type 1 report, but with the added testing of the controls to prove their operating effectiveness over a period of time.
-A Type 2 report describes the testing that is performed and the results of those tests.
+A Type II report contains the same information as a Type I report, but with the added testing of the controls to prove their operating effectiveness over a period of time.
+A Type II report describes the testing that is performed and the results of those tests.

 What is the SSAE 18 Examination?

-As the basis for the Service Organization Controls (SOC) 1 report, the Statement on Standards for Attestation Engagements (SSAE) No. 16, which will be replaced by SSAE No. 18 as of May 1, 2017, assures your customers’ auditors that your service organization controls are well-designed and operating smoothly.
+As the basis for the Service Organization Controls (SOC) 1 report, the Statement on Standards for Attestation Engagements (SSAE) No. 18, which replaced SSAE No. 16 as of May 1, 2017, assures your customers’ auditors that your service organization controls are well-designed and operating smoothly.
 The SSAE 18 examination helps to build ongoing and long-lasting trust between you and your customer.